 - Store your records and paperwork using a secure cloud-based storage system like google drive or Dropbox;

 - Set aside time on a regular basis to check all your finances are in order and do your bookkeeping;

-- Set up Quickbooks which integrates with your business bank account and Paypal.
+- Set up Xero which integrates with your business bank account and Paypal.

 Value Added Tax (known as ‘VAT’) is a tax added to the price most goods and services consumers buy.
 Only businesses with a turnover of £85,000 or more are required to register for VAT.
 Once VAT registered, a business must charge VAT to its customers and pay this over to HMRC after deducting any VAT they have paid to their suppliers as well as submitting VAT returns, usually quarterly.

 There is VAT included on Etsy Seller Fees as well as listing fees, but all figures on Etsy are quoted VAT-inclusive to avoid confusion.
 The rate of VAT you are charged is based on the country that you are in, in the UK that’s 20%.